Our Services

 Comprehensive and Customized Assessments

-Comprehensive assessments are designed to answer your specific questions about how your student is functioning, including their struggles and their strengths.
-Typical areas of concern include attention issues, such as ADHD, learning disabilities, and emotional adjustment, including depression and anxiety.
+Comprehensive psychoeducational and neuropsychological assessments are designed to answer your specific questions about how your student is functioning, including their struggles and their strengths.
+Typical areas of concern include intellectual strengths and weaknesses (including verbal and non-verbal reasoning, processing speed, and working memory), executive functioning, attention issues (including ADHD), academic profile (including assessment for learning disabilities in reading [dyslexia], writing, and math), and emotional adjustment (including depression and anxiety).

 If the area of interest is more specific, shorter, tailored assessments are also available.